Wilson Disease (ATP7B) Sequencing

 Preferred test for genetic confirmation of Wilson disease or determination of carrier status

 Wilson disease (WD) is a rare inherited genetic disorder caused by pathogenic variants in the ATP7B gene, resulting in excessive amounts of copper accumulating in the body, particularly in the liver, brain, and eyes.
 Signs and symptoms most often appear during the teens but may appear as early as age 6 or as late as the mid-40s.
 Liver disease is typically the initial feature of Wilson disease in affected children and young adults.
 Nervous system or psychiatric problems are often the initial features in individuals diagnosed in adulthood, and commonly occur in young adults.
-Neurologic symptoms include clumsiness, tremors, difficulty walking, and speech problems.
-Psychiatric symptoms include impaired thinking, depression, anxiety, and mood swings.
-Individuals with Wilson disease may have copper deposits in the cornea that form a green to brown ring around the iris (Kayser-Fleischer ring).
-These individuals may demonstrate abnormalities in eye movement, such as the inability to look upward.
+For additional details on diagnostic testing for WD, refer to the ARUP Consult Wilson Disease topic and the Wilson Disease Testing Algorithm.

 Disease Overview